fedeizzo/ParticleSwarmOptimization-OpenMPI/README.md

 # Particle Swarm Optimization OpenMPI
-/ParticleSwarmOptimization-openMPI/ provides an basic implementation of [PSO](https://en.wikipedia.org/wiki/Particle_swarm_optimization) with support for cluster computation through [OpenMPI](https://www.open-mpi.org/), moreover it uses [OpenMP](https://www.openmp.org/) for thread parallelization.
+*ParticleSwarmOptimization-openMPI* provides an basic implementation of [PSO](https://en.wikipedia.org/wiki/Particle_swarm_optimization) with support for cluster computation through [OpenMPI](https://www.open-mpi.org/), moreover it uses [OpenMP](https://www.openmp.org/) for thread parallelization.

 ## How to use
 ### Build